Profirator/project-config/docs/configure.md

 	 }
 	 }

-Change the default token validity period
+Change the default token validity period to desired value.

 	sudo vim config/keyrock.js

 	//access_token_lifetime: 60 * 60,  // One hour
-	access_token_lifetime: 60 * 60 * 60 * 146  // Changed to one year by sumedh
+	access_token_lifetime: 60 * 60 * 60 * 146,  // Changed to one year by sumedh

 	//token_lifetime: 60 * 60           // One hour
 	token_lifetime: 60 * 60 * 60 * 146  // Changed to one year by sumedh